studio24/research-briefings-wp/docs/release-1.5/import-process.md

 The process to import insights is as follows:
 * Retrieving the current insights content from all the multisite posts table
 * Saving the insight data in the search repository

+NB: information about how the initial data import process worked can be found [here](docs/import-process.md).